 6. Be a caddie – While golfing is an expensive hobby to like, being a caddie is quite the opposite — it’s an easy way to earn $50 to $100 for a few hours of walking around with a bag.

 7. Walk dogs – Simple!
-If you are a dog person and you have a way with the furry critters, walking dogs can be your summer thing.
-This can be a great way to make some extra cash and it’s even pleasurable!
+If you’re a dog person and you have a way with the furry critters, walking dogs can be your summer thing.
+This can be a great way to make some extra cash, and it can even be pleasurable.

-10. Embrace freelance writing/part-time jobs – If you feel like you are talented enough to jump in and save the day with your writing, go for it!
-Many bloggers out there pay pretty good money for guest posts, and they also give reasonable deadlines, so you wouldn’t have to push yourself too hard.
+10. Embrace freelance writing/part-time jobs – If you feel like you’re talented enough to jump in and save the day with your writing, go for it!
+Many bloggers out there pay pretty good money for guest posts.
+They also give reasonable deadlines, so you wouldn’t have to push yourself too hard.
 Who knows, you might even turn this freelance writing into a career!

 We certainly hope our suggestions made a difference and that you’ve already started brainstorming a plan!
 Good luck!